bajaiii/MSc-Project-Impact-of-Residential-PV-and-Battery-Storage-on-the-Distribution-System/README.md

 MSc Future Power Networks Final Project

+**Name:** Stefan Bajai

-Project Title: Impact of Domestic PV with Small Scale Storage Systems on the Distribution Network Operating Requirements and Performance
+**Project Title:** Impact of Domestic PV with Small Scale Storage Systems on the Distribution Network Operating Requirements and Performance

-Project Description: Modelling of LV Distribution System (IEEE low-voltage test feeder network) using OpenDSS to determine steady-state operating points of the network.
+**Project Description:** 3-phase Modelling of UK LV Distribution System (IEEE low-voltage test feeder network) using OpenDSS to determine steady-state operating points of the network.
 Load and PV profiles with 1-minute resolution are used

 Developed and tested on **MATLAB R2018b** & **OpenDSS Version 8.5.9.1 (64-Bit)**

 **While @ Imperial College London,
  Department of Electrical & Electronics Engineering**

-Date: August 2019
+**Date:** August 2019

 ## Replicating Simulations